ayush7088/neogcamp-banana-speak/README.md

     b.
 CSS

     c.
 JS

+## About Project:

+A Fun Translation Application made with help of JavaScript,HTML and CSS that translates English to Minions's Language.
+A textbox is there to enter the senetences in English, and after the click of a button named "Translate", it shows transalated text in the Output Box.

-2. A GUI of the same is pasted here.
+## A GUI of the same is pasted here.
 ![image](https://user-images.githubusercontent.com/56500938/205605251-80d8fa5b-b04c-4b5b-9acc-9ea72f79ff22.png)

+## LINK OF THE PROJECT
+You can also jump to the application from this --> [link](https://ayushjoshi-banana-app.netlify.app/).